top of page

 TECHNOLOGY

-The machineries e3carbon will use in their facilities are build in the UK.
-All equipment regarding the heat process is coming from CDS Group based in Stoke-on-Trent UK.
+The machinery e3carbon uses in their facilities is built in the UK.
+All equipment involving specialised heating processes comes from the CDS Group based in Stoke-on-Trent, UK.

-Using dry superheated steam as the heating medium to replace the traditional air/oxygen methods of drying.
-This dramatically improves the efficiency of the drying process whilst at the same time using a safe, invisible dry gas being used at atmospheric pressure.
+This drying method uses superheated steam as the heating medium to replace the traditional air/oxygen procedures of drying.
+This dramatically improves the efficiency of the drying process whilst using a safe and invisible dry gas, used at atmospheric pressure.

-The R-O2 thermal advantages are revolutionizing the process drying industry.
+The R-O2 thermal advantages are revolutionising the process of the drying industry.
 Achieving validated energy saving against conventional systems, minimal percentage drying losses of product and tremendous advantages in drying cycle times and efficiencies.

 WHAT IS R-O2 DRYING?

-R-O2 dryers are uniquely designed to operate in either a conventional mode or super heated steam mode, or a combination of both to optimize the drying cycles.
+R-O2 dryers are uniquely designed to operate in either a conventional mode, a super-heated steam mode or a combination of both to optimise the drying cycles.

 • Specific heat of steam is twice that of normal air, hence it can transfer more than twice the amount of heat for the same mass air flow.

-• Viscosity of steam is approximately half that of air at the same temperature creating a much greater effect, in particular on difficult shaped products.
+• Viscosity of steam is approximately half that of air at the same temperature creating a much greater effect, in particular on difficultly-shaped products.

-• R-O2 dryers, are designed to operate in a direct ring mode if required.
-A fully modulating air valve is added to the burner to give stoichiometric control and minimize the oxygen input into the system during the main drying phase.
+• R-O2 dryers are designed to operate in a direct ring mode if required.
+A fully modulating air valve is added to the burner to give stoichiometric control and minimise the oxygen input into the system during the main drying phase.

 HOW DOES STEAM REPLACE AIR?